 Q. When can I sign up my player for the league?

 A. Spring/Summer registration takes place starting in October for Returning Players and Siblings; and then in early January for New Players.
 Fall Ball registration occurs in late June/early July.
 For more details, please visit the Registration Page.

 Q. What are the costs?

 A. The league fees vary year-to-year and are listed on on the main Registration landing page.
 Credit card and ACH payments are processed through TeamSnap and will appear as "TEAMSNAP*WELLESPARK . . . " on your credit card billing statement or as "TEAMSNAP TEAMSNAP*" on your bank statement for ACH transactions.

-Q. How are players assigned to WPPA teams?
+Q. How are players assigned to Spring Season WPPA teams?

 A. In all divisions except the Rookie League, players are allocated to teams by way of a pre-season draft held in ahead of the season (target is for late February or early March for the draft).
 The draft gives coaches an opportunity to choose players with whom they have developed a rapport in past years while maintaining the spirit of fairness and equitable distribution of talent.
 Each year, the board reviews draft procedures and makes adjustments that it feels best serves the mission of the association.
 For Rookie, there is no draft and players are assigned to teams based upon parent and coach requests.
 When you register your Rookie player, indicate your "play with" requests (i.e., other players with whom your player would like to play on the same team) and we will do our best to honor as many play-with requests as possible.

 Q. Is WPPA co-ed?

 A. Yes.
 WPPA Youth Baseball accepts and encourages both boys and girls to play baseball in all of our age divisions.
 WPPA Youth Softball Division is limited to only girls.

 Q. Is my child in the league?